awslabs/aws-support-tools/Systems Manager/SSMAgent-Toolkit-Windows/SSMAgent-Toolkit/README.md

 kms.us-east-1.amazonaws.com accessible              Pass                                                                                                   Endpoint IP address is 52.46.134.194 logs.us-east-1.amazonaws.com accessible             Pass                                                                                                   Endpoint IP address is 3.236.94.199
 SSM Agent Proxy Setting                             N/A                                                                                                    There is no proxy setting for SSM Agent
-System-wide environment variable proxy              N/A                                                                                                    There is no http_proxy, https_proxy or no_proxy configured.
+System-wide environment variable proxy              N/A                                                                                                    There is no http_proxy, https_proxy or no_proxy configured
-LocalSystem account user environment variable proxy N/A                                                                                                    There is no http_proxy, https_proxy or no_proxy configured.
+LocalSystem account user environment variable proxy N/A                                                                                                    There is no http_proxy, https_proxy or no_proxy configured
-WinHTTP system-wide proxy                           N/A                                                                                                    There is no ProxyServer(s) configured for WinHTTP system-wide proxy.
-Note: This proxy
+WinHTTP system-wide proxy                           N/A                                                                                                    There is no ProxyServer(s) configured for WinHTTP system-wide proxy
-                                                                                                                                                           settings mainly used to by Windows Update service
-LocalSystem account user Internet Explorer proxy    N/A                                                                                                    There is no ProxyServer configured.
-Note: If the instance behind a proxy and PowerShell via
+LocalSystem account user Internet Explorer proxy    N/A                                                                                                    There is no ProxyServer configured
-                                                                                                                                                           run command has a command which needs access to the internet would fail if there are no
-                                                                                                                                                           Internet Explorer proxy settings.
-SSMAgent version                                    Pass                                                                                                   SSM Agent version: 3.1.282.0, the latest agent version in us-east-1 is 3.1.282.0.
+SSMAgent version                                    Pass                                                                                                   The install and the latest agent version in us-east-1 is 3.1.338.0
-Session Manager Plugin version                      Pass               															                           Session Manager Plugin version is 1.2.245.0, the latest Session Manager Plugin version is 1.2.245.0.
+Session Manager Plugin version                      Pass               															                           The install and the latest Session Manager Plugin version is 1.2.245.0
 ```

 ### The instance register as a EC2 instance